PowerDNS/pdns/docs/backends/generic-odbc.rst

 This schema can also be found in the PowerDNS source as ``modules/godbcbackend/schema.mssql.sql``).

-This is the schema for 4.2.
-For 4.1, please find `the 4.1 schema on GitHub <https://github.com/PowerDNS/pdns/blob/rel/auth-4.1.x/modules/godbcbackend/schema.mssql.sql>`_.
+This is the schema for 4.3.
+Please find `the 4.2 schema <https://github.com/PowerDNS/pdns/blob/rel/auth-4.2.x/modules/godbcbackend/schema.mssql.sql>`_ and `the 4.1 schema <https://github.com/PowerDNS/pdns/blob/rel/auth-4.1.x/modules/godbcbackend/schema.mssql.sql>`_ on GitHub.

 .. literalinclude:: ../../modules/godbcbackend/schema.mssql.sql
    :language: SQL